botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 {{< callout context="danger" title="Danger: Associated Templates at Top Level" icon="outline/alert-octagon" >}}

-**Warning:** Template definitions must be at the top level of the custom command program; in other words, they cannot be nested in other actions (for example, an if action.)
+Template definitions must be at the top level of the custom command program; in other words, they cannot be nested in other actions (for example, an if action).
 That is, the following custom command is invalid:

 ```yag
 {{ if $cond }}